 Lastly, deciding among the two servers needs a complete understanding of the advantages and flaws of each system according to your hosting requirements.
 You must understand that convenience comes at a cost.
 Whatever system you want to run, either Linux or Windows, you have to pay for the applications and software license.

 If you go with Windows, you go for simple installation and configuration with incredible support.
 And if you choose Linux, you own an open-source OS that offers an amazing community support network at a very reasonable price.
-Still, it is recommended to choose Linux server over the Windows server because Linux is less prone to cyber threats and is more secure.
+Still, it is recommended to choose a Linux server over the Windows server because Linux is less prone to cyber threats and is more secure.
 Linux is free and open-sourced.
 It endorses multitasking functionality and offers administrative power to end-users.